 “But,” she says, “you can’t ever think of yourself as belonging in Europe.
 In terms then of an interior life, I remained South African, through teaching and writing about South Africa – both fiction and literary criticism.
 I returned for a few years and taught at UWC but then I couldn’t manage the family separation, and returned to Scotland.”

 “I imagined that when I retired from teaching, I would live mainly in South Africa, but in the meantime the promise of liberation has been hollowed out and I’m not attracted to the pathologies of historical colonialism that persist.
-Still, I do spend a couple of months every year at the Cape and return to the north with great reluctance.”
+Still, I do spend a couple of months every year in the Cape and return to the north with great reluctance.”

 For her sins, she says, she lives in Glasgow, where the awful weather is by no means the worst thing.